 Worst-case scenario you got this error on new brand pen drive, you can’t delete a file or folder on disk and/ or can’t format the pen drive (flash drive) or disk.
 To remove the write-protection or use another disk error, to format the pen drive (or flash drive) try one of the following methods.

-If you already try format pen drive, diskpart, registry methods won’t work; skip other methods and try GParted tool method it’s working (tested) to remove the write protection on disk (pen drive or flash drive).
+If you already try format pen drive, diskpart, registry methods won’t work; skip other methods and try GParted tool method it’s working (tested) and hope, this guide may fix the issue about how to remove write protection on pen drive and flash drive.

 - Format USB disk